 SQLite is a small lightweight embedded database used in Application File formats, databases for mobile apps and websites.
 SQLite has compliance with ACID properties of the database.
 It is faster and has simple to use API.
 SQLite comes with a standalone command-line interface (CLI) client that can be used to administer SQLite databases.

 Owned by Oracle, Berkeley DB provides the foundational storage services for your application, no matter how demanding and unique your requirements may seem to be.
 Berkeley DB APIs are available in almost all programming languages including ANSI-C, C++, Java, C#, Perl, Python, Ruby and Erlang.

 A program accessing the database is free to decide how the data is to be stored in a record.
 Berkeley DB puts no constraints on the record’s data.
 The record and its key can both be up to four gigabytes long.
 Note that Berkeley DB is not a full DBMS.

 Firebird has always been more fully-featured than MySQL, and has, unlike PostgreSQL, always worked well on Windows as well as Linux and other ‘Nix variants.
 Firebird provides a lot of the features available in commercial databases, including stored procedures, triggers, hot backups (backups while the database is running) and replication.
 Firebird database comes in two variations, classic server and super server.

 Data nowadays is much more complex than it used to be 10 years back.
 Storing, maintaining and managing data relies on the database technology.
 High-level companies such as Microsoft, Oracle and IBM has been pioneering databases over time and has produced some of the best database systems.
-Perhaps MS-SQL, IBM-DB and Oracle are the top mostly appreciated database systems but above listed open sources database systems are feature rich and offers good performance.
+Perhaps MS-SQL, IBM-DB and Oracle are top mostly appreciated database systems but above listed open sources database systems are feature rich and offer good performance.
 In the shadows of some corporate applications they are usually overlooked.